Bachelor of Science in Accounting online

 Explore the coursework for the online BS in Accounting

-For the BS in Accounting online, you must complete 39 credit hours of core business courses and 27 credit hours of core accounting courses.
+For the BS in Accounting online, you must complete 30 credit hours of core business courses and 27 credit hours of core accounting courses.
 Additional University Core Curriculum and elective credits will be required to complete the 120-credit BS degree.
-You may transfer up to 90 approved credit hours to decrease cost and time to completion.
+Transfer credits and credits for prior learning may decrease cost and time to completion.

 Students must complete the following courses.